mrac/ui-components-css/CSS-RESPONSIBILITY.md

 </div>
 ```

-The components look is defined in the application root component `MyApp`:
+The component's look (as part of styling theme) is defined in the application root component `MyApp`:

 ```html
 <div className={'MyApp'}>